 \section{Abstract}

-We study cyclic proof systems for $\muPA$, an extension of Peano arithmetic by positive inductive definitions that is arithmetically equivalent to the (impredicative) subsystem of second-order arithmetic $\PSCA$ by M\"{o}llefeld.
+We study cyclic proof systems for $\muPA$, an extension of Peano arithmetic by generalised inductive definitions that is arithmetically equivalent to the (impredicative) subsystem of second-order arithmetic $\PSCA$ by M\"{o}llerfeld.

 The main result of this paper is that cyclic and inductive $\muPA$ have the same proof-theoretic strength.
 First, we translate cyclic proofs into an annotated variant based on Sprenger and Dam's systems for first-order $\mu$-calculus, whose stronger validity condition allows for a simpler proof of soundness.
 We then formalise this argument within $\PSCA$, leveraging M\"{o}llerfeld's conservativity properties.
 To this end, we build on prior work by {Curzi} and Das on the reverse mathematics of the Knaster-Tarski theorem.